php-tmdb/api/README.md

 [![Latest Unstable Version](https://poser.pugx.org/wtfzdotnet/php-tmdb-api/v/unstable.png)](https://packagist.org/packages/wtfzdotnet/php-tmdb-api)

-I'm working extensively on finishing the models/repositories/factories, which should most of the work you'd like to be done and just kick off.
+I'm working extensively on finishing the models/repositories/factories, which should allow you to simply jump in with an API key and implement quickly.

 Do expect changes to happen a few times per week until the work is done, however structurally seen things will be built further upon the current base.